-If you’re under 18 years old, you must earn at least $450* in a month and work more than 30 hours per week to be entitled to super guarantee contributions.
+If you’re under 18 years old, you must work at least 30 hours per week before your employer is obligated to pay you super guarantee contributions.

 There are some circumstances in which an employer isn’t obligated to contribute to your super, including if you are:

 - a non-Australian resident paid for work done outside Australia

 - an Australian resident who is paid by a foreign employer for work done outside Australia

 - working in Australia temporarily for a foreign employer and are covered by a bilateral social security agreement.

 If you’re working part-time or casual and you’re unsure if you’re eligible for super payments, you can use this super guarantee eligibility tool from the Australian Taxation Office (ATO) to find out.